Juliana D'Andrilli, Ph.D.

 OM composition from Greenland and Canada were characterized by Excitation Emission Matrices and compared to the first deep ice core OM record (WD, Antarctica).
 Arctic and Antarctic ice sheets were characterized as reservoirs of reactive carbon and upon release, albeit through one or more bio-, chemico-, and photo-reactive mechanisms, may stimulate positive carbon cycling feedbacks of greenhouse gases exacerbating climate warming.

-Project team: Juliana D'Andrilli (LUMCON) and Joseph R. McConnell (Desert Research Institute, Reno, NV)
+Project team: Juliana D'Andrilli (UNT; previously at LUMCON) and Joseph R. McConnell (Desert Research Institute, Reno, NV)

 Journal of Glaciology: PDF